Conformal gravity: light deflection revisited and the galactic rotation curve failure: Symmetries, Superpotential, and Conserved Quantities

-{ Equations above are standardly obtained by a wisely chosen sequence of covariant integration by parts.
+{ The Noether current, as usual, is obtained just by a wisely chosen sequence of covariant integrations by parts.
 Some details can be found in \cite{FatibeneLibro}. }

-The Noether current $\Noe$ can be recast as $\Noe=\tilde{\Noe} + \textup{div} \, \mathcal{U}$.
+The Noether current $\Noe$ can be recast as $\Noe=\tilde{\Noe} + \textup{div} \, \mathcal{U}$, as already anticipated.
 We can see that $\Noe$, and thus the superpotential $\mathcal{U}$, only depends on the spacetime transformations, i.e.~the infinitesimal generator of diffeomorphisms, and does not depend on conformal transformations, i.e.~the gauge transformations of the metric.

-The superpotential is the $2$-form \beq \UU=\frac{1}{2} \left\{ \left( T^{[\la\mu]}{}_\ep -\frac{2}{3} \na_\nu T^{[\la\mu]\nu}{}_\ep \right)\xi^\ep+ \frac{4}{3} T^{[\la\mu]\nu}{}_\ep \na_\nu \xi^\ep \right\}\d \si_{\la\mu} \; . \eeq
+The superpotential is the $2$-form \beq \UU=\frac{1}{2} \left\{ \left( T^{[\la\mu]}{}_\ep -\frac{2}{3} \na_\nu T^{[\la\mu]\nu}{}_\ep \right)\xi^\ep+ \frac{4}{3} T^{[\la\mu]\nu}{}_\ep \na_\nu \xi^\ep \right\}\d \si_{\la\mu} \eeq